pftf/RPi4/Readme.md

 * You will __NOT__ get SD or wireless support in Linux because current Linux kernels are missing updated SD/Wifi drivers with the required ACPI bindings.

-* You may __NOT__ get Ethernet networking support in Linux, unless you use a __recent__ Linux kernel (version 5.7 or later) or one into which the 5.7 fixes have been backported.
+* You will __NOT__ get Ethernet networking support in Linux, unless you use a __recent__ Linux kernel (version 5.7 or later) or one into which the 5.7 fixes have been backported.

-* You will __NOT__ get networking in Windows unless you use an external adapter, for which an ARM64 driver already exists.
-Especially, native Ethernet or Wifi support on Windows will only happen if Broadcom, or a third party, produces a new driver...

-* You will __NOT__ be able to use the USB-A ports in Windows, unless you manually patch the `usbxhci.sys` driver.
-Provided you are installing a recent version of Windows 10 for ARM64 (20H1 or later) this may be accomplished using the command line and Windows utility found [here](https://github.com/pbatard/winpatch).

-* Most OSes will be not be able to use more than 3 GB of RAM, even if you have a 4 GB or 8 GB model.
+* You may not be able to use more than 3 GB of RAM, even if you have a 4 GB or 8 GB model, unless your OS is patched for DMA access (which, in Linux, requires kernel 5.8 or later).
 This is the result of a hardware bug in the Broadcom CPU that powers the Rapsberry Pi 4.
-In order to be able to access more than 3 GB of RAM, OSes such as Linux or Windows require a workaround, like the one proposed in issue #20.
+  To use more than 3 GB, and provided your OS has been patched for such use, you need to go to `Device Manager` → `Raspberry Pi Configuration` → `Advanced Settings` in the UEFI settings.

+* You will __NOT__ get wireless networking in Windows...

 * Be very mindful that not everything you want can be solved through a UEFI firmware update.
 Especially, some elements to make an OS fully functional do require an OS